Little Nemo: The Dream Master

-Little Nemo: The Dream Master (Note: Also known as Pajama Hero Nemo (パジャマヒーロー NEMO, Pajama Hīrō Nīmō) in Japan.) is a 1990 platform game developed and published by Capcom for the Nintendo Entertainment System.
+Little Nemo: The Dream Master (Note: Also known as Pajama Hero Nemo (パジャマヒーロー NEMO, Pajama Hīrō Nīmō) in Japan) is a 1990 platform game developed and published by Capcom for the Nintendo Entertainment System.
 It is based on the 1989 animated film Little Nemo: Adventures in Slumberland, which itself is based on the comic strip Little Nemo in Slumberland by Winsor McCay.
-The game's music was composed by Junko Tamiya, credited in the game as "Gonzou".
+The music was composed by Junko Tamiya, credited in the game as "Gonzou".

 The game revolves around a young boy in his own surreal dreams as he journeys to Slumberland.
 Nemo can ride certain animals such as a frog, a gorilla, or a mole, by feeding them candy.
-Each animal has its own skills needed to complete each level.
-The purpose of the game is to travel to the Nightmare land to rescue Morpheus, the king of Slumberland, from the clutches of the evil Nightmare King.
+Every animal has its own skills needed to complete each level.
+The purpose of the game is to travel to Nightmare land to rescue Morpheus, the king of Slumberland, from the clutches of the evil Nightmare King.